-Research interests in the UF Department of Surgery are diverse.
-Our faculty, residents and fellows are conducting translational research and research to assess and improve outcomes.
-The department has multiple areas of investigation, including hepatobiliary and transplantation, inflammation biology and surgical science, vascular biology, and stem cell science and regenerative medicine.
+The Department of Surgery fosters both basic and translational research, innovates to improve outcomes, and develops entrepreneurial approaches to meet the needs of the surgical patient.
+The department has multiple areas of investigation, including aortic aneurysm, hepatobiliary and transplantation, inflammation biology and surgical science, vascular biology, plastic surgery and wound healing, and stem cell science and regenerative medicine.
 The department currently has more than $15 million in research awards and grants, of which more than $12 million is funding from the National Institutes of Health.

 Drs.
 Moldawer, Efron and team receive RM1 award for dysfunctional myelopoiesis